 |Sarah Nevitt||Methods Executive, Cochrane Council|

 |Elizabeth Royle||Copy-editing Manager, Managing Editor|

-Initially the intention was for the consultation workstream to focus on the Editorial Independence & Efficiency Project, particularly the pilot, through a series of one-to-one meetings with all Cochrane Review Groups (CRGs).
-However, the challenges facing Cochrane have potential implications for CRGs and review production as a whole.
-With this in mind, the Project Team has rethought the original plans.
+Initially, the intention was for the consultation workstream to focus on the Editorial Independence & Efficient Project, particularly the pilot, through a series of one-to-one meetings with all Cochrane Review Groups (CRGs).
+However, the challenges facing Cochrane have important implications for CRGs and review production as a whole.
+With this in mind, the Editorial Independence and Efficiency Project Team rethought the original plans.
 The logistic difficulties of scheduling individual meetings and the need to reach out to CRGs as quickly as possible has led to a decision to limit the number of one-to-one meetings.

 Workstream 2 will continue to run alongside Workstream 1 but will now be comprised of two phases:

-- Phase 1 (May to August 2021): individual meetings with a subset of CRGs, representing various countries, networks, topic areas and levels/sources of funding and with the Cochrane Council.
+- Phase 1 (May to August 2021): individual meetings with a subset of 12 CRGs, representing different geographic regions, all CRG networks, a mix of focussed and broader clinical topic areas, and different funding and staffing levels.
+We will also meet with the Cochrane Council.
 For the one-to-one meetings, all editorial staff from the relevant CRG will be invited to take part in the consultation.
 The issues for discussion in these meetings will include:

 - Exploration of the challenges that CRGs are facing in securing funding and delivering high quality reviews.

 - The opportunities provided by these challenges, in particular the opportunity to rethink Cochrane’s current model for producing reviews.

 - Changes to research funding and developments in academic publishing, notably the growing trend amongst funders to mandate open access publishing, along with declining infrastructure funding from public institutions.